umputun/sys-agent/README.md

 }
 ```

-In addition to the current file status this provider also keeps track of the difference between current and previous file size and modification time and sets the following values: `size_change` (in bytest) and `modif_change` (in milliseconds).
+In addition to the current file status, this provider also keeps track of the difference between the current and previous file size and modification time and sets the following values: `size_change` (in bytes) and `modif_change` (in milliseconds).

 #### `rmq` provider